EA-99-329 - D.C. Cook 1 & 2 (American Electric Power Company)

 If you contest this enforcement action, you should also provide a copy of your response to the Director, Office of Enforcement, United States Nuclear Regulatory Commission, Washington, D.C.
 20555-0001.

-If you choose to respond, your response will be placed in the NRC Public NRC Library (PERR) link at the NRC homepage, http://www.nrc.gov/reading-rm/adams.html.
+If you choose to respond, your response will be placed in ADAMS, which is accessible from the NRC Web site at the Public NRC Library.

 Therefore, to the extent possible, it should not include any personal privacy, proprietary, or safeguards information so that it can be placed in the PERR without redaction.
 Under the authority of Section 182 of Act 42 U.S.C.
 2232, any response shall be submitted under oath or affirmation.